TheSantacloud/punch/README.md

 It's a highly configurable, local-first, with remote syncing support.
 Designed with a UX similar to `kubectl` or `git`.

+I developed it for myself, and thought that this might benefit other people so I made it a bit more ready.

 ## Installation

 To install Punch, clone the repository and run `make` in the project directory: